ucdavis/hpccf-docs/docs/maintenance/december-2025.md

 title: December 2025 Maintenance Window
 ---

-The Fall 2025 maintenance window coincides with the campus data center generator test and is scheduled for the week of December 15th.
+The fall 2025 maintenance window coincides with the campus data center generator test and is scheduled for the week of December 15th.
 HPC@UCD will be bringing servers down on Monday, December 15th, and they will be made available for use after planned maintenance tasks are completed.
 During this time, Farm, Franklin, and Hive will be unavailable for use, and all jobs will be stopped.

+No jobs that have a runtime longer than the current time to the start of the maintenance window will be able to start.
+This exact amount of time is printed every time you log in to each of the clusters.
+If your job is held because of the maintenance reservation, you will see this in your `squeue` output:

+`(ReqNodeNotAvail, Reserved for maintenance)`

 ## All Clusters

 During the maintenance window, the following software items will be updated:

-- CVMFS (Software Module Distribution)
+- CVMFS (Software Distribution)
-- Linux Cgroups
+- Linux cgroups
 - NVidia GPU drivers
 - Open OnDemand
+- Quobyte
 - Slurm
 - ZFS